 While investment trusts usually cover the same sectors as unit trusts and “open-ended investment companies” (OEICs), they tend to have a more varied investment strategy.
 For example, they can hold more unusual assets such as specialist properties, private equity, and esoteric illiquid assets.

-Where do investment trusts invest?
+Where does an investment trust invest?

 Investment trusts are often grouped by the geographical area and type of investment with which they are involved.